Medicine Overview of Psoriex Ointment

 - Application of calcipotriol on face is not recommended.

 Psoriex Ointment may be unsafe to use during pregnancy.+more

 Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
 The benefits from use in pregnant women may be acceptable despite the risk.
 Please consult your doctor....

 Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
 The benefits from use in pregnant women may be acceptable despite the risk.
 Please consult your doctor.

 Psoriex Ointment is probably safe to use during lactation.+more

 Limited human data suggests that the drug does not represent a significant risk to the baby....

 Psoriex Ointment does not usually affect your ability to drive.

-Psoriex Ointment is probably unsafe to use in patients with kidney disease and should be avoided.
+There is limited information available on the use of Psoriex Ointment in patients with kidney disease.
 Please consult your doctor.+more

 If you miss a dose of Calcipotriol, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.